LiberTEM/LiberTEM/docs/source/install.rst

     (libertem) $

-For more information about virtualenv, for example if you are using a shell without `source`, please `refer to the virtualenv documentation
+For more information about virtualenv, for example if you are using a shell without :code:`source`, please `refer to the virtualenv documentation
 <https://virtualenv.pypa.io/en/stable/user_guide.html>`_.
 If you are often
 working with virtualenvs, using a convenience wrapper like `virtualenvwrapper
 <https://virtualenvwrapper.readthedocs.io/en/latest/>`_ is recommended.